|

 1. Periodic inspection: complying with standards and assessing equipment condition

 A periodic inspection is a minimum standard requirement, to be carried out at least once a year.
 A qualified inspector will check the condition of your equipment and make sure it complies with current standards.
-To find out more about this process, read our detailed article on inspections.
+To learn more about the three types of inspections required for your lifting equipment, visit our detailed page on inspections.

 2. The engineering plan: a certification of structural mechanics